synopse/mORMot/SQLite3/Samples/36 - Simple REST Benchmark/README.md

 ### How to run

- - compile program and run with `unix` parameter
+ - compile a program and run with `unix` parameter
 ```
 ./RESTBenchmark unix
 ```